adkelley/Pure-Data-UI/README.md

 WebPd is a WebAudio implementation that allows users to run Pure Data patches in the browser.
 This is a major step in supporting PureData in the browser, howver WebPd is currently 'read only'.
-There is no GUI, and no ability to create or edit patches directly in browser.  **PureDataGUI** is a very early stage project to fill this gap by allowing users to ulitmately create, save, edit, play, download and upload Pure Data patches directly in the browser.
+There is no GUI, and no ability to CRUD patches directly in browser.  **PureDataGUI** is a very early stage project to fill this gap, that will allow users to create, save, edit, play, download and upload Pure Data patches directly in the browser.

 ## Description